 Bed bugs have been a pest known thorough history, and even in modern days, they’re still a bother for a number of households.
-The Fantastic Pest Control team has helped thousands of London property owners to get rid of infestation, and it’s baffling how curious our callers are about these nasty insects.
+The Fantastic Pest Control team has helped thousands of London property owners to get rid of the infestation, and it’s baffling how curious our callers are about these nasty insects.

-This is why, here are the most frequently asked questions about bed bugs.
+This is why here are the most frequently asked questions about bed bugs.

-#1.
 What are bed bugs?

-#2.
 What do bed bugs look like?

-#3.
 Are bed bug bites dangerous?

-No. they’re itchy and irritating, but unlike other blood suckers, such as mosquitoes, they’re not known for carrying diseases.
-The problems they bring are mostly psychological, than physical.
+No. they’re itchy and irritating, but unlike other bloodsuckers, such as mosquitoes, they’re not known for carrying diseases.
+The problems they bring are mostly psychological than physical.

-#4.
 How did I get bed bugs in the first place?

-#5.
-How will I know if I have bed bugs?
+How do I know if I have bed bugs?

 Only a pest control professional can tell you with 100% certainty that you’re infested with a particular pest.
 But, the signs of bed bugs are easy to notice – if you wake up with a row or cluster of itchy bites over your skin, then your bed is infested.